ornkkk/Website-Blocker/README.md

 ~~~

 - Change the `start_time`, `end_time`accordingly.
 Add the website you want to be blocked to `website_list`.
-- Open `website-blocker.service` and edit the following line.
+- Open `website-blocker.service` and add the absolute path to the python script file to `ExecStart` parameter.
+By default the absolute path is `/home/<user>/Downloads/Website-Blocker/website_blocker.py`

   ~~~
   ExecStart=<ABSOLUTE-PATH-TO-PYTHON-SCRIPT>
   ~~~